BDHernand/Kitura-SampleStencil/README.md

 ## Summary

-This is a sample [Kitura](https://github.com/IBM-Swift/Kitura) application.
+This is a sample [Kitura](https://github.com/IBM-Swift/Kitura) application that uses [Stencil template engine](https://github.com/kylef/Stencil).
 See instructions for [Installation on OS X ](https://github.com/IBM-Swift/Kitura#installation-os-x) or [Installation on Linux](https://github.com/IBM-Swift/Kitura#installation-linux-apt-based).

 ## Build and run
 1. `make run`